ewelinnam/PUI2018_em3845/HW4_em3845/README.md

 # Assignment 1:

 Recreated the distributions experiment for 5 types of distributions, and then joined all means to one histogram.
-Final result on the histogram seemed to prove the law of large data, where majority of means for all experiments revolved around set mean of 100.
+Final result on the histogram seemed to prove the law of large numbers, where majority of means for all experiments revolved around set mean of 100.

 # Assignment 2: